 Chris now cites this failure as one of the best things that ever happened to him, because it motivated him to make transformative changes in how he approaches not just his work, but also his entire life.

 “Looking back, I was so inefficient,” he admits.
 “I was spending 80 hours on something but not getting a lot done, because I really just didn’t understand how to work.”

-A Pomodoro Pact
+A Pomodoro Pact To Productivity

-Chris began gradually upping his Pomodoro sessions, seeking to optimize his productivity and subsequently help him find more balance in his life.
-He now has a steadfast commitment to 40 Pomodoros per week, which equates to 17 hours.
+Chris began gradually increasing his Pomodoro method sessions each day, seeking to optimize his productivity and subsequently help him find more balance in his life.
+He now has a steadfast commitment with his timer for 40 Pomodoros per week, which equates to 17 hours.

 “When your energy is focused on just one thing, then you become more powerful.”

 Chris uses a Trello board kanban-style to break down big projects into small step-by-step tasks, assigning each as an individual card.
 Then when he is ready to “Pomodoro” a task, he moves that card over to an “In Progress” list, starts the timer, and goes heads down into 'focus mode'.

 The Trello board also gives Chris a visual view of how many Pomodoros he has completed and how many more he has to go until he can take a break and clear his mind.
 While he uses another app for his Pomodoro timer, the Trello board has greatly helped refine his practice and manage his to-dos.

 The Pomodoro method doesn't take much time, but it also doesn't come stress-free.
 Eliminating all distractions and dedicating time to one single initiative isn’t easy, and it takes practice.
 People spend an inordinate amount of time focused on why they don’t want to do something or worrying that the end product won’t be of a certain caliber.